The date of these terms and conditions (the “Conditions”) is 1st of February, 2019 (the “Effective Date”)

 2.1 These are the terms and conditions for the Supplier to supply You with some or all of the following services:

-2.2 The Services shall be as provided in the proposal, quote or invoice sent to You by the Supplier and agreed in writing by You (the “Proposal”).
+2.2 The Services shall be as provided in the proposal, quote or invoice sent to You by the Supplier (the “Proposal”).

 2.3 The Services shall either be provided on a project-basis, for a limited time period, or on an ongoing monthly or annual basis (the “Term”).
 The Term shall be noted in the Proposal.